gyulab/gyulab.github.io/about/index.md

 * <a href="https://semiconductor.samsung.com/about-us/business-area/system-lsi/">Analog IP Team, System LSI, Samsung Electronics</a>
 * <a href="https://www.icsl.kaist.ac.kr">Integrated Circuits and Systems Laboratory, KAIST</a>, Prof. Jaehyeok Choi
 * <a href="http://hsnl.kaist.ac.kr">High-Speed Nanoelectronics Laboratory, KAIST</a>, Prof. Kyeonghoon Yang

-## Objectives
-* I am deeply interested in circuit and communication system design, especially in Sensors and RF electronics.
-* My goal is to enhance performance and productivity in the electronics designing process by leveraging Artificial Intelligence.